fieldtrip/website/workshop/aarhus/beamformingerf.md

 Now we will use **[ft_timelockanalysis](/reference/ft_timelockanalysis)** and **[ft_freqanalysis](/reference/ft_freqanalysis)** in order to evaluate the result by plotting it with **[ft_singleplotER](/reference/ft_singleplotER)** and **[ft_singleplotTFR](/reference/ft_singleplotTFR)** respectively.
 Note, all the details around event-related averaging and time-frequency analysis are covered by the [the event-related fields tutorial](/tutorial/eventrelatedaveraging) and [the time-frequency tutorial](/tutorial/timefrequencyanalysis).
 It is recommended that you are familiar with these before you continue.

-    %% compute the event related average at location M1 cfg = [];
+    %% compute the event-related average at location M1 cfg = [];
     cfg.preproc.hpfilter = 'yes';
     cfg.preproc.hpfreq = 1;